Review – Castlevania: Dawn of Sorrow

 Tose say they are “development ninjas.”
 They have worked on over a thousand games and never take any credit for their work.
 The few games they have admitted to making seem to be average at best, so it may not be a big loss.

 It does raise interesting ethical questions, though.
-While it may be legal, most people think it’s absurd to buy life stories from someone then write about them like thy happened to you (ala Seinfeld: see Kramer and Peterman). → The happiest post on Earth.
+While it may be legal, most people think it’s absurd to buy life stories from someone then write about them like thy happened to you (ala Seinfeld: see Kramer and Peterman). → I’d buy that for a dollar.

 Weekly News We Care About Wrap Up – 5.19.06